 Check the list below first to see if your bank is one of them and, for your protection, open an account with a bank known to be more bitcoin-friendly.

 Here are some banks known to discriminate against bitcoin.

 Face-to-face, or ‘over-the-counter’ (OTC) trades

 If you live in a city, prefer anonymity or don’t want bank hassles, the easiest option to acquire bitcoin is to make a face-to-face trade with a local seller.
-LocalBitcoins is the main site where these transactions are arranged and prices negotiated.
+LocalBitcoins is the primary site where such transactions are arranged and prices negotiated.
 The site also provides an escrow service as an added layer of protection for both parties.

 Depending on the seller, you may pay a premium of around 5-10% over the exchange price for a face-to-face trade, for convenience and privacy.
-A reputable trader will negotiate the price before a meeting, but many won’t want to wait too long in case bitcoin’s value has another dramatic shift.
+A reputable trader will negotiate the price before a meeting, but many won’t want to wait too long in case bitcoin’s value takes a dramatic shift.

 Some sellers may let you use a PayPal account to pay, though most prefer non-reversible cash for the reasons described earlier.

 It’s also wise to check first if such trades are legal in your local area.
 There is also a slight danger you’ll arouse police suspicion by exchanging cash in a public place, if they think you’re trading something more illicit.

 What about this mining thing?
 I’ve heard you can make your own bitcoins.

 You might’ve heard about ‘mining’ your own bitcoins with your PC or a powerful graphics card.
 That was possible until not so long ago, but time and the increasing popularity of bitcoin have brought more and more powerful, mining-specific devices (called ASICs) onto the network, increasing the difficulty and energy required to mine worthwhile amounts of bitcoin.